m66n/vue-fdn/README.md

 ```

 In the app's main component file (*App.vue*), add the attribute `lang="scss"` to the style tag, and add `@import 'styles/style';` to the style section.
 This should cover all sub-components, i.e. no need to use `@import 'styles/style';` anywhere else.

+## Use Foundation JS in Vue Components

+Add `mounted ()` and `destroyed ()` functions to a Vue component to attach and remove Foundation JS to and from a jQuery object.
+Check out the *src/components* directory for examples.